-Once you submit your application, it is automatically sent to Carrier & Vehicle Safety for review.
+Once you submit your application, it is automatically sent to us for review.

-If the application has been declined, you will receive an email notification with review comments.
+If the application has been declined, you will receive an email with review comments.

 Permit application review process

-The Registrar conducts a review for each permit application to determine eligibility.
-The review verifies:
+The Registrar reviews each permit application to determine eligibility.
+The review verifies if the carrier:

-- If the carrier maintains an 'Excellent' or 'Satisfactory' Safety Fitness Rating.
+- maintains an 'Excellent' or 'Satisfactory' Safety Fitness Rating

-- If the carrier has a 'Satisfactory Unaudited' Safety Fitness Rating.
-In this case, the carrier may be issued a permit for a reduced permit term in order for the Registrar to evaluate the carrier's eligibility for the permit, and to assess the upgrade of their Safety Fitness Rating to 'Satisfactory'.
+- has a 'Satisfactory Unaudited' Safety Fitness Rating – the carrier may be issued a reduced permit term for the Registrar to evaluate the carrier's eligibility for the permit, and to assess the upgrade of their Safety Fitness Rating to 'Satisfactory'

-- If the carrier has a history of non-compliance to NSC regulatory requirements or other safety permits, and has an acceptable out of service rate and fatigue violation rate.
+- has a history of non-compliance to NSC regulatory requirements or other safety permits and has an acceptable out of service rate and fatigue violation rate.